harryhanYuhao/argentum/docs/log.md

 Delete line function successfully implemented and integrated with the backspace.

 Create function `textbufDeleteLine` and `textbufDeleteLineBreak`, the former simply deletes the line while the latter deletes the line the append the rest of the line (if there is) to the previous line (just as a backspace used at the beginning of the line in a normal editor).

+# June 3 - 15

+# June 16

+Started to implement the global variable for cursor screen position and cursor textbuf position